Denmark’s Visionary Approach to Digital Design Education

 How is the Academy addressing the rapidly changing landscape of digital design and technology?

 Mathilde: The academy has a unique way of weaving the digital advancements into the subject fields.
 Based on the work by lecturers and researchers, the academy identifies trends and new technologies that are then incorporated into all of the courses in one way or another.
 Since the boom of 3D and AI, the academy has been obtaining new machines and equipment to enable the students to try them out and understand the concept in depth.
-The academy also has close connections with many bigger companies that have access to the newest technologies and can also pitch in with new skill sets needed for all kinds of designers.
-Testing and trying out new wats makes the students design doers, which gives them a great base when entering the job market.
+The academy also has a close connection with many bigger companies that have access to the newest technologies and can also pitch in with new skill sets needed for all kinds of designers.
+Testing and trying out new ways makes the students design-doers.
+Giving them a great base when entering the job market.

 https://royaldanishacademy.com/en/case/developed-surface